Get Accurate STD Testing Or Screening At Family Urgent Care

 - Syphilis: A bacterial infection where early signs include sores, but it can become serious if untreated.

-What Can You Expect During an STD Consultation At Family Urgent Care?
+What Can You Expect During an STD Testing At Family Urgent Care?

 During your STD/STI consultation, our expert healthcare providers evaluate your symptoms and order some tests, depending on your clinical condition.
 These tests might include: